originrose/aljabr/README.md

 # Al-jabr

+Algebra: (from Arabic "al-jabr" meaning "reunion of broken parts")

 This library is a core.matrix implementation for Clojure and Clojurescript, although the focus is on Clojurescript.
 It provides multidimensional arrays with cheap views and transposing.